It’s time to stock up your freezer with the latest Co-op £5 meal deal which is in stores from 27 May 2020.

 One of the reasons it’s so popular is because you make such a big saving!

-If you bought all five of the frozen foods separately it would cost you £10.20, so you’re saving £5.20 on this bargain £5 fakeaway deal!
+If you bought all six of the frozen foods separately it would cost you £10.40, so you’re saving £5.40 on this bargain £5 deal.

-This meal deal can easily feed a family of 4 a Friday night treat.
-It also makes a perfect weekend treat for the kids.
+This meal deal can easily feed a family over a few nights.

 Co-op £5 frozen meal deal

 Here’s what you get from Co-op for £5: